-Contemporary Music Center - Technical Concentration (Nashville, TN, offered through CCCU)
+Greenville University's Contemporary Music Center - Technical Track (Nashville, Tenn., offered through CCCU)

-This program requires that the students apply to, be accepted by, and complete the Contemporary Music Center - Technical Concentration program of the Council for Christian College & Universities.
+This program requires that the students apply to, be accepted by, and complete the Contemporary Music Center - Technical Track of the Council for Christian College & Universities.
 The CMC is in Nashville, Tenn.
 The student must also be approved by the MVNU off-campus study committee.
 See the off-campus study section of this catalog for more information.
 It is recommended that students undertake this program of study during either the junior or senior year.
 Application must be completed in the year prior.

-rake all of the following.

 Advanced Studio Recording 3

 Audio Engineering 3

 Concert Production 3

-Faith Music and Culture 3
+Faith, Music, and Culture 3

-Inside the Music Industry 3
+Inside the Music Business 3

-Practicum: "CMC Tour" 1
+Practicum; "Road Tour" 1

-Coursework taken in association with the Council for Christian Colleges & Universities program at Nashville, TN.
+Coursework taken in association with the Council of Christian Colleges & Universities program at Nashville, Tenn.